mbodm/DotNet8-AOT-StartupPerformanceComparison/README.md

 - less complex PE header evaluation
 - NGEN performance boost
 - caching (repeated starts)
-- "*hot state of CLR/JIT*" vs. "*Windows handling of a typical native executable*" for cold starts
+- "*hot state of CLR/JIT*" vs. "*Windows handling of a typical native executable*" for cold starts (somewhat same as previous point)
 - .NET8 native executable *might* load a trimmed-down framework into memory when started (like i.e. pre-compiled Python does)
 - the love of god (subjective)